flightphp/docs/content/en/about.md

 # What is Flight?

 Flight is a fast, simple, extensible framework for PHP.
+It is quite versatile and can be used for building any kind of web application.
+It is built with simplicity in mind and is written in a way that is easy to understand and use.

-Flight enables you to quickly and easily build RESTful web applications.
+Flight is a great beginner framework for those who are new to PHP and want to learn how to build web applications.
+It is also a great framework for experienced developers who want to build web applications quickly and easily.
+It is engineered to easily build a RESTful API, a simple web application, or a complex web application.

 ```php
 <?php